vuestorefront/vue-storefront/README.md

 ## Documentation + table of contents

 The documentation is always THE HARDEST PART of each open source project!
 But we're trying hard.
-Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc.
-There is also new, updated `/docs` folder with original documentation migrated to VuePress (Work in Progress).

-**Please try out our NEW DOCS:** [available on Github Pages](https://divanteltd.github.io/vue-storefront/).
+**Please find out what we've already managed to prepare:** [available on Github Pages](https://divanteltd.github.io/vue-storefront/).
 Please note that new docs are still Work In Progress and will be successfully updated.
+You can find them also under the `docs` folder.

-You can find some tutorials and explainations on our [YouTube channel](https://www.youtube.com/channel/UCkm1F3Cglty3CE1QwKQUhhg)
+You can find some tutorials and explanations on our [YouTube channel](https://www.youtube.com/channel/UCkm1F3Cglty3CE1QwKQUhhg)

 ### Installation